MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/reservoir-simulation.md

 This diagram offers a high-level overview of the architecture used in the example.
 The workflow is as follows:

 1. Users sign in to the head node via SSH to prepare their models for the compute resources.
-The head node is an Azure HPC VM, such as a Standard_HC44rs or Standard_HC60rs, running the CentOS 7.6 Linux operating system.

 2. PBS Pro 19.1 runs on the head node and schedules the jobs on the compute nodes.